Volleyball Coaching Staff

 During the summers Donnelly holds local volleyball camps out of the BremerGym.
 She has experience running satellite camps for high schools in South Dakota, Michigan, and Mississippi.
 In 2008 she was a guest speaker for the South Dakota High School Coaches Association Conference.
 Donnelly is IMPACT certified and Gold Medal Squared trained.

 Coach Donnelly is a full-time employee on campus at Olympic College as the Recreation & Athletics Specialist II, and has taken over duties as the Athletic Department's Women's Commissioner January of 2012.
-Beth is married to Jake Donnelly and they welcomed their new daughter Eva in December 2012; they currently reside in Port Orchard, Wash.
+Beth is married to Jake Donnelly and has 1 daughter Eva (2 years old) and will welcome their 2nd daughter Ellie in February 2015; they currently reside in Port Orchard, Wash.

-Toefo'i Vaiagae will be back for her third season assisting Beth Donnelly with the women's volleyball program in 2013.
+Toefo'i Vaiagae will be back for her fourth season assisting Beth Donnelly with the women's volleyball program in 2014.
 "Vai" has been instrumental helping Donnelly turn this program around.
 "Vai is the textbook definition of a 'team player.'
 She knows what it takes to be successful and I could not ask for a better person to be working along side of."
 Donnelly states.

 Vaiagae graduated from South Kitsap in 2006, playing volleyball for Jessica Anderson.
 She was the captain of the team her senior year.
 Vaiagae assisted at Ridgetop Junior High School in 2008 and coached with the Olympic Premier Volleyball Club from 2007-2010 with various teams including the 11U and 16U team.
 Vaiagae played for Olympic College in 2007, and then again in 2010 for Beth Donnelly.
 She also works part time at Peace Lutheran School as a teacher's aid.